Locker room confidential - Sharapova's 'least favorite place in the world'

 Although former world No. 3 Pam Shriver said she was "one of the more social, talkative players," with lots of friends on tour, the American pointed out some of the great champions of the past also needed a bit of distance.

-"I can tell you that Steffi Graf and her locker room demeanor is not unlike what I think Maria Sharapova's is like," Shriver, now a broadcaster who won 20 major doubles titles with Martina Navratilova between 1978 and 1997, told CNN Sport.
+"I can tell you that Steffi Graf and her locker room demeanor is not unlike what I think Maria Sharapova's is like," Shriver, an ESPN broadcaster who won 20 major doubles titles with Martina Navratilova between 1978 and 1997, told CNN Sport.

 "Which is to keep a very strong, isolated boundary and you are just in your own preparation, you are in your own world and you don't really need anybody to prepare other than your team."